pboling/rspec-stubbed_env/CONTRIBUTING.md

 # Contributing

-Bug reports and pull requests are welcome on GitHub, CodeBerg or [GitLab][🚎src-main].
+Bug reports and pull requests are welcome on GitHub, CodeBerg, or [GitLab][🚎src-main].
 This project should be a safe, welcoming space for collaboration, so contributors agree to adhere to the [code of conduct][🤝conduct].